← All claims

 2018 · Eur J Epidemiol

-meta-analysis mixed high Network meta-analysis ranked low-carbohydrate and Mediterranean diets above vegetarian for HbA1c reduction, though all beat control.
+meta-analysis supports high Network meta-analysis ranked low-carbohydrate and Mediterranean diets above vegetarian for HbA1c reduction, though all beat control.

 Barnard